If your healthcare provider has given you a Laboratory Request form, please bring this with you.

-Most blood tests usually don’t require any special preparation and only take a few minutes.
+Most blood tests don’t require any special preparation.

-However, some tests require an appointment or may have special requirements prior to the blood test.
-Your doctor or midwife should inform you about this but you can also check on the “Specialised Test Information” page
+Some tests require an appointment or may have special requirements prior to the blood test.
+Your doctor or midwife should inform you about this but you can also check on the “Patient test instructions” page

-- The Phlebotomist will call you into the room and ask you to be seated.
+- When it it your turn, the Phlebotomist will call you into the room and ask you to be seated.
 You will be required to say your full name, date of birth, address and phone number.

 - If you have fainted in the past or have a phobia of needles, please let the Phlebotomist know so they can position you so you’re less likely to faint and help keep you at ease.